schien/schien.github.com/_posts/2014-03-03-tricks-to-communicate-between-pages-while-writing-test-cases.md

 ---
 {% include JB/setup %}

 Here are some techniques I've used while writing Gecko test cases.
-It's quit handy for people to create complicate test cases across multiple frames or processes.
+It's quite handy for people to create complicate test cases across multiple frames or processes.

 To IFrame
 ---------